Skip to main content

 http://www.pinterest.com/dslrphotocourse/posing-guides/

-OK, hope that all helps.
+OK, I hope that all helps.

 Good luck!